dfelinto/blender-manual/manual/modeling/modifiers/generate/mask.rst

    which do not belong to the vertex group.

 Threshold
-   Vertices with weights less or equal to this value will be hidden.
+   Hides vertices with weights less than or equal to this value.